About

 What are the requirements for a tribe to become a Self-Governance program?

-- The process of assuming tribal shares and budgets from either the BIA or I H S is a long and involved process of requesting information which is analyzed to determine the benefits and advantages of the Nation operating the program versus the current status quo with the agency.
+The process of assuming tribal shares and budgets from either the BIA or IHS is a long and involved process of requesting information which is analyzed to determine the benefits and advantages of the Nation operating the program versus the current status quo with the Federal agency.

-- After deciding to assume a program from the BIA or I H S , formal negotiations take place which determine what programs, functions, services and activities are eligible to be compacted or contracted as tribal shares, and what functions are considered Inherent Federal Functions ( IFF’s) that only the federal government can perform.
+After deciding to assume a program from the BIA or IHS, formal negotiations take place which determine what programs, services, functions and activities (PSFAs) are eligible to be compacted or contracted as tribal shares, and what functions are considered Inherent Federal Functions (IFFs) that only the Federal government can perform.

 - Formalizes the relationship between the U.S. Government and the Tribe as a government to government agreement